Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?

 \section{Summary and conclusions}

-The key lessons learned from the the incidence maps in Figs.~\ref{fig:incidence_map} and \ref{fig:ps_chrono_coinc} can be summarised as follows: \begin{itemize} \item Panels 1, 2, 4: A large-scale perturbation, e.g., an external impulse, is needed to generate a semi-coherent phase-spiral (PS) signal on kpc scales persisting with a lifetime of order 100 Myr. \item Panels 2, 3: Adding inert gas to the disc suppresses the PS signature; the suppression appears correlated with the amount of gas. \item Panels 4, 5: Multi-phase, turbulent gas can sustain, and even trigger, localised PS signatures.
+The key lessons learned from the the incidence maps in Figs.~\ref{fig:incidence_map} and \ref{fig:ps_chrono_coinc} can be summarised as follows: \begin{itemize} \item Columns 1, 2, 4: A large-scale perturbation, e.g., an external impulse, is needed to generate a semi-coherent phase-spiral (PS) signal on kpc scales persisting with a lifetime of order a few 100 Myr. \item Columns 2, 3: Adding inert gas to the disc weakens the PS signature; the suppression appears correlated with the amount of gas in the disc. \item Columns 4, 5: Multi-phase, turbulent gas can sustain and even trigger localised, intermitent PS signatures.
 We associate this with the TFB effect.
-Unexpectedly, the PS signatures can even be interlocked, which may be a property arising from the (turbulent) gas motions. \item Panel 6: A measure of the rate of false positives can be seen in the dry isolated disc.
-These isolated PS signatures are never interlocked and are noisy artefacts. \item Panels 2, 3, 4, 5: The power spectra corresponding to panels 2, 4 and 5 (panels A, C, and D in Fig.~\ref{fig:psd_gas}, respectively) are qualitatively similar.
-The power spectrum for panel 3 (panel B in Fig.~\ref{fig:psd_gas}) has roughly an order magnitude more power on the relevant scales $\lesssim 4$~kpc.
-This small-scale power appears to totally suppress the PS signal (panel 3). \end{itemize}
+Unexpectedly, the PS signatures can even be interlocked, which may be a property arising from the (turbulent) gas motions. \item Columns 6: A measure of the rate of false positives can be seen in the dry isolated disc.
+These isolated PS signatures are never interlocked and are noisy artefacts. \item Columns 2, 3, 4, 5: The power spectra corresponding to columns 2, 4 and 5 (panels A, C, and D in Fig.~\ref{fig:psd_gas}, respectively) are qualitatively similar.
+The power spectrum for column 3 (corresponding to panel B in Fig.~\ref{fig:psd_gas}) shows up to an order magnitude higher amplitude over the relevant scales $\lesssim 4$~kpc; this excessive small-scale structure appears to fully suppress the PS signal (column 3). \end{itemize}

 The upshot is that the phase spiral is influenced by both the quantity and the spatial distribution of gas.
-Based on our earlier work \citepalias[][]{tep22x}, we know that the amount of gas is key because of the resulting increased potential close to the galactic plane, which affects the stars' dynamics in two ways: 1) by dampening the disc's response to a perturbation; 2) by speeding up the phase-mixing process; both of which negatively impact the PS phenomenon.
-The power-spectrum analysis indicates that is not only the quantity of gas but also its structure, which both play a role in shaping the phase spiral.
-Crucially, the influence of newly formed and pre-existing stars is of lesser importance compared to the gas.
+Based on our earlier work \citepalias[][]{tep22x}, we know that the amount of gas is key because of the resulting increased potential close to the galactic plane, which affects the stars' dynamics in two ways: 1) by dampening the disc's response to a perturbation; 2) by speeding up the phase-mixing process \citep[q.v.][]{can14c}; both of which negatively impact the PS phenomenon.
+The role of the gas structure in shaping the phase spiral is indicated the marked differences in the gas PDF and power-spectrum across models.
+Crucially, the influence of the DM, and of the newly formed and pre-existing stars is of lesser importance compared to the gas.